open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 More documentation on `git checkout` can be found [here](https://git-scm.com/docs/git-checkout).

 Now you can go and make the proposed changes to your local files using any text editor you prefer.
-You can also use VIM or Nano to edit files from the terminal.
-[This guide on VIM](https://www.vim.org/docs.php ) and [this guide on Nano](https://www.nano-editor.org/docs.php) contain more information on their proper usage.
+You can also use [VIM](https://www.vim.org/docs.php) or [Nano](https://www.nano-editor.org/docs.php) to edit files from the terminal.
 In the future, we recommend you use  [Visual Studio Code](https://code.visualstudio.com/) for Planet, VIM for treehouse, and [Android Studio](https://developer.android.com/studio) for Android development.

 NOTE: Use `git branch` to see which branch you are in.
 Your `master` branch is the base working branch.
 It needs to remain untouched just in case you need to revert some changes back to a working version.
 Make sure you are on right branch using `git checkout <branch-name>` while making proposed changes to your local files and while committing.